FIRST FRIDAY ARTWALK – November 1, 2024

-Celebrate Eugene’s vibrant art scene during the First Friday ArtWalk!
-Start your self-guided tour at Farmers Market Pavilion (85 E 8th Ave), where you can pick up your ArtWalk Guide and shop the Artist Marketplace before exploring the many galleries and art venues of Downtown Eugene.
+Celebrate Eugene’s vibrant art scene at the November 1st First Friday ArtWalk, presented by Lane Arts Council.
+Start your self-guided tour at Farmers Market Pavilion (85 E 8th Ave), where you can pick up your ArtWalk Guide and shop the Artist Marketplace before exploring the many galleries and art venues of downtown Eugene.
 The monthly First Friday ArtWalk is from 5:30pm-8:00pm and is always free.

 GET A FREE BUS PASS TO THE ARTWALK!